Philippines 13(a) Marriage Visa: Requirements, Process, and What Happens After Approval

 For foreign spouses of Filipino citizens, the 13(a) is the main long-stay visa route in the Philippines.
 It does not require investment, retirement deposits, or sponsoring employment, but the requirements run through a two-stage process under Section 13(a) of Commonwealth Act No. 613.
 The first stage gives a one-year probationary visa.
 The second stage converts that into permanent residence.

-This guide covers the in-country filing route at a Bureau of Immigration office.
+This guide covers the in-country application route at a Bureau of Immigration office.
 It walks through the documents the BI checks at each stage and the obligations that begin the moment the visa is stamped.
 It does not cover the alternative consular route, criminal-bar exclusions, or naturalisation in detail.
 Those need separate handling.

 Who This Visa Is For